maxzheng/great-life-guide/README.md

 Putting It All Together
 -----------------------

-Happiness is purely an internal state that you decide.
-As soon as external factors are in the equation, then happiness will depend on them and therefore it is no longer possible to achieve full happiness.
-There is no need to let external factors in as everyone can be happy by themselves by following the happiness steps, however it is definitely the right thing to do to help others become happy as well or resolve issues with others by teaching and using the steps.

 Being happy and productive sometimes diverge, but both are necessary to sustain and achieve your full potential over a life time.
 Metaphorically, think of the happiness steps as light from the sun that disperses in all